meshachpierre/WWF-BAT-3-Analysis/README.md

 Additionally, data were included from a separate project conducted in the same study area in 2016 to assess the impacts of roads on medium- and large mammals.
 This project was conducted by Panthera and funded by the Species without Borders Program of the United States Fish and Wildlife Service.

+*Note:* Camera traps allow for the collection of data from a variety of taxa.
+Basically anything that's warmer than the surrounding environment that passing in front of the camera will trigger it.
+As such, the data include records of ground birds and incidental records of other animals and vehicles.
+These records were not used in our analysis as we focused only on large- and medium-bodied mammals.
+Be sure to explore the data to gain a full idea of its potential uses.

 Further details on the methods employed, study design, and study site context can be found in the peer-reviewed article linked below.

 Abstract: